A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Introduction

 \section{Introduction}

-Difference-in-differences (DiD) is one of the most popular methods for identifying and estimating causal effects with observational data \citep{trendingdid, bccgbs2025}. \cite{ckz2014} document widespread use of DiD designs in applied work, including in nearly one-quarter of NBER empirical working papers and roughly one-sixth of empirical articles in leading general interest economics journals in 2018 \citep{ckz2014, bccgbs2025}.
+Difference-in-differences (DiD) is one of the most common methods for identifying and estimating causal effects with observational data \citep{ckz2014, dcdhtextbook, trendingdid, bccgbs2025}.
 Two of the main identifying assumptions used to justify DiD are parallel trends and no anticipation effects.
-Parallel trends requires that the trend in untreated potential outcomes is the same across the treated and comparison groups, and no anticipation requires that units do not change their behavior in expectation of a treatment before it actually occurs.
-While several recent papers have focused on evaluating the plausibility of the parallel trends assumption \citep{sgw2024, mtt2024} as well as assessing the robustness of conclusions to relaxations of this assumption \citep{manskipepper2018, rambachanroth}, the no anticipation effects assumption has received comparatively less attention.

-The no anticipation assumption is an ``important and often hidden assumption required for identification'' \citep{trendingdid}.
-This assumption is not always plausible in observational studies, for instance when treatment is a policy that is announced prior to its implementation \citep{arkimbens2023}.
-Because many economic models assume forward-looking agents, it is important to explicitly consider no anticipation and assess the sensitivity of results to potential violations of this assumption.
+Several recent papers have focused on evaluating the plausibility of the parallel trends assumption \citep{sgw2024, mtt2024} as well as assessing the robustness of conclusions to relaxations of parallel trends \citep{manskipepper2018, rambachanroth}.
+However, the no anticipation assumption, characterized by \citet{trendingdid} as an ``important and often hidden assumption required for identification,'' has received comparatively less attention.
+This assumption can be difficult to justify in observational studies because agents are generally forward-looking and may adjust their behavior based on beliefs about future treatment.
+Anticipation arises frequently in empirical settings, particularly when policies are announced prior to implementation\footnote{Examples include tort reform \citep{malanireif2015}, tax reform \citep{scholesetal1992, mertens2012empirical, cfj2022}, environmental regulation \citep{rittenhousezaragozawatkins2018}, active labor market policy \citep{cfjvdb2018}, in-work benefits reform \citep{bfvdk2011}, health care policy reform \citep{alpert2016}, and incentives-based counter-narcotics policy \citep{pvm2023}}.
+Therefore, it is important to explicitly consider no anticipation and assess the sensitivity of results to potential violations of this assumption.

-A common approach in the existing literature for addressing concerns about anticipation is to impose a ``limited anticipation'' assumption (e.g.\ \citealt{malanireif2015}, \citealt{callawaysantanna2021}).
-This approach requires the researcher to specify the pre-treatment period in which anticipation begins, which may be unclear in some economic contexts, and it further requires parallel trends to hold in the periods affected by anticipation.
-Effectively, one is re-defining treatment to start when anticipation is believed to start \citep{arkimbens2023}.
-My approach nests this framework as a special case, while also allowing for more general settings in which both assumptions are simultaneously violated.